Recoskie/JDasm/docs/Machine.md

 <br />

-Even though it's a AMD core.
-It still runs the same x86 machine code as a Intel x86.
+Even though it is an AMD core, it still runs the same x86 machine code as an Intel x86.
 As x86 is the <strong>instruction set architecture</strong>.

 <br />

 A processor that is architecture x86.
-Means it runs x86 machine code natively without translation.
-This means binary software wrote in the 80's still runs on the most modern x86 core made by any company.
+This means it runs x86 machine code natively without translation.
+This means binary software wrote in the '80s still runs on the most modern x86 core made by any company.

 <br />

-A processor has a foundational instruction set that can do arithmetic with the basic primitive data types, and at least do comparison.
+A processor has a foundational instruction set that can do arithmetic with the basic primitive data types and at least do comparison.

 <br />

-The binary encoded instructions the processor understand as a particular command do not change in later x86 cores.
+The binary encoded instructions the processor understands as a particular command do not change in later x86 cores.

 <br />

-However, the internal design of the circuits may change, but the binary encoding, for each instruction does not change.
+However, the internal design of the circuits may change, but the binary encoding for each instruction does not change.

 <br />

 <h1>Instruction encoding.</h1>

-A single 0 to 255 byte value is used, for which operation you wish the CPU to do in a x86 core.
+A single 0 to 255-byte value is used, for which operation you wish the CPU to do in an x86 core.
 This is called the opcode.

 <br />

-The bytes that come after the instruction number is what the instruction uses as input.
+The bytes that come after the instruction number are what the instruction uses as input.

 <br />